mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/mind-and-soul.md

   sensation are cases of the intentional occurrence of forms; but whereas in sensation the forms are individual (the smell of *this rose*), in thought the form is universal (the idea of *a rose*).

+## Aquinas on the will

+* Besides the intellect, in Aquinas' system, the other great power of the mind is the will.
+The intellect is a cognitive power of a specifically human kind; the will is an appetitive power of a specifically human kind.
+  It is the power to have wants that only the intellect can frame.
+The will is the highest form of appetition, the topmost point on a scale whose lower rungs are the teleological tendencies of inanimate bodies (e.g. the tendency of fire to rise) and the conscious, but non-rational, desires of animals (e.g. the desire of a dog for a bone).
+Humans share these tendencies—*qua* heavy bodies they tend to fall if not supported; *qua* animals they want food and sleep—but they also have specifically human wants, paradigmatically the desire for happiness and for the means to happiness.
+In humans, moreover, even the animal wants are subject to the control of the intellectual part of the soul, the will.
+* Voluntary action is action that issues from a rational consideration of the action.
+The minimum of rational consideration seems to be that the action should issue from a consideration of it as answering to a certain linguistic description—e.g. jumping out of the way when someone shuts ‘Get out of my way’.
+But the kind of case Aquinas is more interested in is when we have reasons for action: when the action can be presented as the conclusion of a piece of practical reasoning.
+The reasons for an action need not have been consciously rehearsed before action; but if an act is to be fully voluntary one should, on request, be able to give reasons—which might take the form of showing the goodness of the act itself or of showing that it was a means to a desirable end.
+In calling voluntary behavior ‘commanded action’ Aquinas is drawing attention to the analogy between the logical relationship between command and execution and the relationship of willing to acting.
+* One way practical reasoning differs from theoretical reasoning is that it is, in the lawyer's jargon, *defeasible*.
+In theoretical deductive reasoning, if a conclusion follows from a given set of premises it follows also from any larger set containing those premises: the argument cannot be defeated by the addition of an extra premise.
+But with practical reasoning it is different.
+A pattern of reasoning that would justify a certain course of action on the basis of certain wants and beliefs may well cease to justify it if further wants and beliefs are brought into consideration.
+* When we look at a piece of practical reasoning—reasoning about what to do—we find, where analogy with theoretical reasoning would lead us to expect necessitation, merely contingent and defeasible connections between one step and another.
+Aquinas believed that this contingency was the fundamental ground of human freedom.
+* Aquinas believed that the human soul was immaterial and immortal.
+I omit the antiquated argument he provides.
+* Prime matter receives individual forms, the intellect receives pure forms.
+  If the mind had any matter in it, the ideas it operates with would become individual, not universal.
+This argument, if successful, shows that the soul does not contain matter.
+But does it mean that it exist in separation from matter—in separation, for instance, from the body of the person whose soul it is?
+Aquinas believes that it does.
+Intellectual thought is an activity in which the body has no share; but nothing can act on its own unless it exists on its own; for only what is actually existent can act, and the way it acts depends on the way it exists.
+‘Hence we do not say that heat heats, but that a hot body heats.
+So the human soul, which is called the intellect or mind, is something non-bodily and subsistent’.
+* One problem with this argument is that elsewhere Aquinas insists that just as it is strictly incorrect to say that heat heats, so it is strictly incorrect to say that the soul, or the mind, thinks.
+Aristotle had said, ‘It is better not to say that the soul pities, or learns, or thinks, but that it is the human being that does these things with his soul’, and Aquinas echoes this when he says, ‘It can be said that the soul thinks, just as the eye sees, but it is better to say that the human being thinks with the soul.’
+If we take this comparison seriously, we must say that just as an eye, outside a body, is not really an eye at all anymore, so a soul, separated from a body, is not really a soul any more.
+* Aquinas agrees that a person's disembodied soul is not the some thing as the person whole soul it is.
+‘The soul, since it is part of the body of a human being, is not a whole human being, and my soul is not I; so even if a soul gains salvation in another life, that is not I or any human being.’
+  It is remarkable that Aquinas refuses to identify an individual with an individual's soul, as many theologians before him, and many philosophers after him, were willing to do.